awsdocs/aws-snowball-user-guide/doc_source/shipping.md

 + For data transfers in Asia Pacific \(Sydney\), we only ship Snowballs within Australia\.
 + For data transfers in Asia Pacific \(Mumbai\), we only ship Snowballs within India\.
 + For data transfers in Japan, we only ship Snowballs within Japan\.
-+ For data transfers in the EU regions, we only ship Snowballs to EU member countries listed following: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the UK\.
++ For data transfers in the EU regions, we only ship Snowballs to EU member countries listed following: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the UK\.
 + For data transfers in the Asia Pacific \(Singapore\) region, we only ship Snowballs to Singapore\.

 **Note**